aleksei-isakov/Paint-Shop_test_task/README.md

 What remains:
 *Adaptive design is 50% ready (Lack of time)

-To start demo type 'npm run dev' in the console
+To start demo type 'npm i' then 'npm run dev' in the console